Pietro Aretino: Writings

 Apart from both sacred and profane texts – a satire of high-flown Renaissance Neoplatonic dialogues is set in a brothel – and comedies such as La cortigiana and La talenta, Aretino is remembered above all for his letters, full of literary flattery that could turn to blackmail.
 They circulated widely in manuscript and he collected them and published them at intervals winning as many enemies as it did fame, and earned him the dangerous nickname Ariosto gave him: flagello dei principi ("scourge of princes").
 In 1559, three years after Aretino's death, his entire oeuvre was listed in the papal Index of Prohibited Books.
-The first English translations of some of Aretino's racier material have been coming onto the market recently.